Skip to main content

 A bottle of Jim Beam Black 7-year whiskey on a tanle with a glencairn

 Upgraded in both age statement and reasonable proof, Jim Beam Black Label has a new label to match the reinvigorated specs as of 2024.
 Bourbon stocks have been under pressure for around a decade, but exploding producer capacity has finally caught up just a demand begins to lag.
 As always, the brutality of supply and demand can have some upsides, and this is bottle is one.
 Prior to 2015 Black Label actually had an eight year age statement.
 Perhaps we'll see it again if trends continue.
+Jim Beam did buy up a few bottles from the late 1980s and tried to replicate that flavor as closely as possible, so the current age and proof are supposedly in that vein.

 From a design perspective, this bottle joins Jim Beam Double Oaked, Devil's Cut, Special Releases, and Single Barrel at the premium end of the Jim Beam range, billed as an affordable step up from a litter of flavored versions of the iconic white label.